xiaojue/lithe/README.md

 define('someOtherJs',function(){
   var app = require('app'),
   file = require('file');
-  //now the path/to/app and path/to/file is required });
+  //now the path/to/app and path/to/file has required });
 ```